 This isn’t the time to test out that complicated, 10-ingredient tiki drink.
 When you’re camping, simplicity is your best friend.
 Stick to two or three great options that are easy to assemble.
 Think about recipes with overlapping ingredients to lighten your load.
 A bottle of Mash & Mallow, for example, works beautifully in a simple S’mores Old Fashioned and can also be mixed with just cola or ginger ale.
 This gives everyone options without requiring you to pack an entire bar.
 Choosing easy recipes that appeal to a wide range of tastes ensures everyone will find something they love.

-Think About Your Gear and Ingredients
+Plan Around Your Gear and Ingredients

 Weight and space are everything when you’re packing for a trip.
 Leave the heavy glass bottles at home and transfer your spirits and mixers into lightweight, shatterproof containers like flasks or reusable plastic bottles.
 A large mason jar with a secure lid is one of the most useful tools you can bring; it doubles as a cocktail shaker and a storage container for your pre-mixed drinks.
 For garnishes, think durable.
 Instead of fresh mint that will wilt, pack a few cinnamon sticks or some dried orange slices to add that finishing touch without the fuss.